A class of functional identities associated to curves over finite fields: Convergence of divisors of rational functions on X

-From this point onwards, unless otherwise stated, we interpret the set $Y(\O_L)=Y(L)$ as endowed with this topology, which we call \textit{compact topology}.
+From this point onwards, unless otherwise stated, we interpret the set $Y(L)$ as endowed with the compact topology.
 Similarly, if $Y'$ is a proper $\F_q$-scheme, the set $Y'(L)=Y'_{\O_L}(L)$ is always endowed with the compact topology.